 The National Theatre of Ghana is a significant cultural institution that has played a legendary role in promoting the performing arts in Ghana.
-Established in 1969, the theatre has hosted hundreds of performances, including plays, dance dramas, musical concerts, and cultural festivals.
+The National Theatre of Ghana was built in 1992.
+Construction started in 1990 and it was commissioned on 30th December 1992, the theatre has hosted hundreds of performances, including plays, dance dramas, musical concerts, and cultural festivals.
 Some of the business strategies and marketing tactics that have been used by the National Theatre include:

 - a.
 Diverse programming: The National Theatre offers a diverse range of performances, catering to a broad audience.
 This includes traditional Ghanaian performances, contemporary theatre, and international productions. - b.
-Strong partnerships: The theatre collaborates with local and international organisations to bring in renowned artists and productions. - c.
+Strong partnerships: The theatre collaborates with local and international organisations to bring in renowned artistes and productions. - c.
 Effective marketing and promotion: The theatre utilises a combination of traditional and digital marketing techniques, including social media, print advertising, and public relations. - d.
-Community engagement: The theatre actively engages with the community through workshops, outreach programmes, and educational initiatives. - e.
+Community engagement: The theatre actively engages with the community through workshops, outreach programmes, and educational initiatives.

+e.
 Infrastructure development: The theatre has invested in upgrading its facilities to provide a world-class experience for audiences and performers.